Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 Specific therapeutic approaches for chronic inflammation

-What are Toll-Like Receptors (TLR)?
+What are Toll-Like Receptors (TLRs)?

 The anti-inflammatory effect of many naturopathic preparations can be explained by the suppression of Toll-like receptors (TLRs) on macrophages:

-- Curcuma extract: “Inhibition of homodimerization of Toll-like receptor 4 by curcumin.”
+- turmeric extract: “Inhibition of homodimerization of Toll-like receptor 4 by curcumin.”
 (Biochem Pharmacol.
 2006; 72:62-9)

 - Cinnamon (e.g. contained in the liver and detoxification complex CLEAN): “Cinnamaldehyde suppresses toll-like receptor 4 activation mediated by through the inhibition of receptor oligomerization” (Biochem Pharmacol.
 2008; 75:494-502)

-- Vitamin D3/K2: “Vitamin D3 down-regulates intracellular Toll-like receptor 9 expression and Toll-like receptor 9-induced IL-6 production in human monocytes” (Rheumatology 2010; 49:1466-71)
+- vitamin D3/K2: “Vitamin D3 down-regulates intracellular Toll-like receptor 9 expression and Toll-like receptor 9-induced IL-6 production in human monocytes” (Rheumatology 2010; 49:1466-71)

-- Resveratrol: “Specific inhibition of MyD88-independent signaling pathways of TLR3 and TLR4 by resveratrol.”
+- resveratrol: “Specific inhibition of MyD88-independent signaling pathways of TLR3 and TLR4 by resveratrol.”
 (J Immunol.
 2005; 175:3339-46)

 What potent adaptogens are there in Ayurveda and Traditional Chinese Medicine?